RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 AMD Implementation
 ==================

-.. _AMD-APP-SDK-Implementation:
+.. _AMD ROCm-Implementation:

-The AMD APP SDK Implementation of OpenCL
+The AMD ROCm Implementation of OpenCL
 #########################################
-AMD APP SDK harnesses the tremendous processing power of GPUs for high- performance, data-parallel computing in a wide range of applications.
+ROCm OpenCL runtime harnesses the tremendous processing power of GPUs for high- performance, data-parallel computing in a wide range of applications.
 The AMD system includes a software stack, AMD GPUs, and AMD multicore CPUs.

-Figure 2.1 illustrates the relationship of the AMD APP SDK components.
+Figure 2.1 illustrates the relationship of the ROCm OpenCL components.

 .. image:: images/2.1.png
     :align: center

-The AMD Accelerated Parallel Processing Technology software stack provides end-users and developers with a complete, flexible suite of tools to leverage the processing power in AMD GPUs.
-AMD Accelerated Parallel Processing Technology software embraces open-systems, open-platform standards.
+The AMD ROCm software stack provides end-users and developers with a complete, flexible suite of tools to leverage the processing power in AMD GPUs.
+AMD ROCm software embraces open-systems, open-platform standards.
 The AMD Accelerated Parallel Processing Technology open platform strategy enables AMD technology partners to develop and provide third-party development tools.

 The software includes the following components: